× Home Modules Articles Videos Life Events Calculators Quiz Jargon Login

 Transition to retirement pension (accumulation phase)

-Is an income paid from superannuation that you generally can't make lump sum withdrawals, and must be between 4% and 10% of the account balance (previously subject to a temporary 50% reduction).
+Is an income paid from superannuation that you generally can't make lump sum withdrawals, and must be between 4% and 10% of the account balance.
 These conditions apply until another condition of release is met, such as reaching age 65.
 After this point, if retained, it is referred to as a transition to retirement pension (pension phase).
+See the Superannuation module.
 See the Superannuation module.

 Trauma insurance